SKUAS AND ROCS OVER DUNKIRK

 "Fleet Air Arm -The Admiralty Account of Naval Air Operations" HMSO 1943.
 "Coastal Command - The Air Ministry Account of the Part Played by Coastal Command in the Battle of the Seas 1939-1942" HMSO 1942.
 "Royal Air Force 1939-1945 - Volume I" by Denis Richards HMSO 1953.
 "Dive Bombers In Action" by Peter C. Smith.
 "Air Battle Dunkirk 26May-3 June 1940" by Norman Franks

-Full details of the books mentioned on this page - Alexander McKee's "Strike from the Sky", Peter C Smiths "Skua!" and Eric Browns "Wings of the Navy" can be found on the Bibliography page.
+Full details of two of the books mentioned on this page - Alexander McKee's "Strike from the Sky", Peter C Smiths "Skua!" and Eric Browns "Wings of the Navy" can be found on the Bibliography page.

 Skua page listing